 First Line of Defense

 - When a hedgehog senses danger, or is uncertain about something in its environment, its first line of defense is to ball up.
-This classic hedgehog trait is made possible by the orbicularis muscle, which runs along the edge of its body.
+The orbicularis muscle, which runs around the edge of its body, makes this classic hedgehog trait possible.

-- In order to ball up, a hedgehog tightens this muscle, which acts like a drawstring.
+- To ball up, a hedgehog tightens this muscle, which acts like a drawstring.
 This enables the hedgehog to hide its head, belly, feet, and legs in a prickly coat of erect spines.

-- A balled-up hedgehog may also snuffle, huffle, snort, or pop in order to seem scarier and more menacing to potential dangers.
+- A balled-up hedgehog may also snuffle, huffle, snort, or pop to seem scarier and more menacing to potential dangers.

 - An obese hedgehog may not be able to roll into a tight ball.
-This is a sure sign that the hedgehog needs a change in its diet, supervised with veterinary care.
+This is a sure sign that the hedgehog needs a change in its diet, supervised by your veterinarian.

-- Hedgehogs that are sick, injured, cold, or lethargic may not be able to unroll, or they may not be able to ball up.
+- Sick, injured, cold, or lethargic hedgies may not be able to uncurl, or they may not be able to ball up.
 These hedgehogs need immediate veterinary attention.

-- Hedgehogs will also ball themselves up when they are falling, to cushion the impact of their fall.
-Their tuck and roll characteristic is similar to that of paratrooper, and gives them a sense of fearlessness when falling.
+- Hedgehogs will also ball themselves up when they are falling to cushion the impact.
+This tuck-and-roll technique is similar to that of paratroopers, and it gives hedgies a sense of fearlessness when falling.

-- Even though the quills act as a natural shock absorber, the hedgehog can still be injured from its fall.
-The quills can actually puncture inwards and injure the hedgehog, so it is always better to prevent falling, even if a hedgehog does not seem to mind it.
+- Even though the quills act as natural shock absorbers, a hedgehog can still be injured in a fall as the quills can actually puncture inward.
+It is always better to prevent falling, even if your hedgehog does not seem to mind it.

-- Hedgehogs are defending themselves as best as they can when they are balled up, but this does not protect them from human cruelty.
+- Hedgehogs are defending themselves as best as they can when they ball up, but this does not protect them from human cruelty.

-- Again, when a hedgehog is in a ball, it is trying to protect itself.
-Please be sensitive to your hedgehog and try to make your pet more comfortable, rather than perpetuate its feelings of insecurity.
+- Again, when a hedgehog balls up, it is trying to protect itself.
+Please be sensitive to your hedgehog and try to make it more comfortable, rather than perpetuating its feelings of insecurity.